 - Increase in testosterone levels for women; also increased risk of infertility

 - Psychological dependence requiring more of the drug to get the same effect.

-Here are the straight about ...
+Here are the straight facts about ...
 Cigarette Smoking

 Although many people smoke because they believe cigarettes calm their nerves, smoking releases epinephrine, a hormone which creates physiological stress in the smoker, rather than relaxation.
 The use of tobacco is addictive.
 Most users develop tolerance for nicotine and need greater amounts to produce a desired effect.
 Smokers become physically and psychologically dependent and will suffer withdrawal symptoms including: changes in body temperature, heart rate, digestion, muscle tone, and appetite.
 Psychological symptoms include: irritability, anxiety, sleep disturbances, nervousness, headaches, fatigue, nausea, and cravings for tobacco that can last days, weeks, months, years, or an entire lifetime.